-By Dhugal Lindsay, Japan Agency for Marine-Earth Science and Technology, Japan same direction as the cameras for furthest light penetration and therefore maximum range.
+Dhugal Lindsay, Japan Agency for Marine-Earth Science and Technology, Japan

+Cameras and lights on crewed submersibles, ROVs or towed camera systems are invariably optimized for imaging benthic organisms.
+Lights are normally directed in the same direction as the cameras for furthest light penetration and maximum range.
 The highly reflective seafloor is much brighter than the marine snow particles between it and the camera, allowing clear images of benthos to be obtained.
 Altimeter data and/or spaced laser beams provide an estimate of organism sizes.
-Such a set-up is sub-optimal for imaging-based surveys of midwater fauna.
-Many larger midwater organisms are gelatinous and reflect light poorly, due to either transparency as with jellyfish, or light-absorbing pigments as with many fish.
-It is also much harder to successfully target a 1-cm diameter, translucent jellyfish with a laser-based sizing system than it is to hit somewhere on the seafloor.
-Imaging needs and requirements for midwater surveys include side lighting for highest contrast, high resolution to see fine details, and fast frame rates to use behavior to help with species identifications.
-Image files should ideally be recorded at 10- or 12-bit depth with lighting that seems a little dark to the human eye using low image/file compression rates that preserve the various shades of black to record the mostly transparent or black-pigmented animals against their black background.
+Such a set-up is suboptimal for imaging-based surveys of midwater fauna.
+Many larger midwater organisms are gelatinous and reflect light poorly due to either transparency (iellyfish) or light-absorbing pigments (many fish).
+It is also much harder to successfully target a 1 cm diameter, translucent jellyfish with a laser-based sizing system than it is to hit somewhere on the seafloor.
+Imaging needs and requirements for midwater surveys include side lighting for highest contrast, high resolution to see fine details and fast frame rates to use behavior to help with species identifications.
+Image files should ideally be recorded at 10- or 12bit depth with lighting that seems a little dark to the human eye using low image/file compression rates that preserve the various shades of black to record the mostly transparent or black-pigmented animals against their black background.
 An example of an acceptable setup would be video at >4K resolution, 60 frames per second recorded in Progressive recording mode, Apple PreRes 4:2:2 codec.
-This combination facilitates species identification, but for quantification, imaging needs are even greater.
+This combination facilitates species identification.
+However, imaging needs are even greater for quantification.
 Since a laser pointer system does not work in midwater, high-resolution stereo video cameras, synchronously recorded, are needed for organism size and population density calculations.
 Many smaller animals cannot be imaged by video cameras.
-Instruments that give size-accurate images, such as shadowgraph cameras or the Underwater Visual Profiler (UVP) can be useful for, for example, attached to a CTD rosette for collecting quantitative data on plankton and marine snow, while sampling water for eDNA analyses and gathering environmental data (temperature, salinity, oxygen, etc.).
-All imaging systems need to be synchronized, preferably to Greenwich Mean Time (GMT), to combine image datasets for the same "packet" of water.
-Environmental data parameters and platform/camera metadata (e.g., depth, altitude, zoom ratio, etc.) should be logged at each instrument's native rate and pinned to GMT, rather than logged at the rate of the slowest instrument.
-Net-caught plankton should be imaged by a system that allows accurate size measurements, such as the ZooScan plankton scanner, and curated in a system such as EcoTaxa, in addition to preserving and storing the physical samples.
+Instruments that give size-accurate images, such as shadowgraph cameras or the Underwater Visual Profiler can be useful as attached to a conductivity, temperature and depth rosette for collecting quantitative data on plankton and marine snow, while sampling water for eDNA analyses and gathering environmental data (temperature, salinity, oxygen, etc.).
+All imaging systems need to be synchronized, preferably to GMT, to combine image data sets for the same "packet" of water.
+Environmental data parameters and platform/camera metadata (depth, altitude, zoom ratio, etc.) should be logged at each instrument's native rate and pinned to GMT, rather than logged at the rate of the slowest instrument.
+In addition to preserving and storing the physical samples, net-caught plankton should be imaged by a system that allows accurate size measurements (ZooScan plankton scanner) and curated in a system (EcoTaxa).